AIIB in discussion with India for financing of ambitious USD 8-bn health infra scheme

 With regard to COVID-19 assistance, Pandian said the AIIB has approved two loans of USD 500 million and USD 750 million, respectively.
 The first loan of USD 500 million sanctioned in May was towards building a resilient health system that can effectively treat COVID-19 patients and prevent its spread, he said A USD 750 million loan was approved in June to help the government strengthen its battle against the adverse impact of COVID-19 on poor and vulnerable households.

 For AIIB, India is the largest borrower, which accounts for 25 per cent of the total lending by it so far.
 As of July 16, 2020, AIIB has approved up to USD 19.6 billion for 87 projects in 24 economies.
 Since its inception in 2016, AIIB has approved loans to the tune of USD 4.3 billion across 17 projects in India.
-India is a founding member of the multilateral funding agency with the second highest voting share.
-Currently, India has 7.65 per cent vote share in the AIIB while China holds a whopping 26.63 per cent stake in the organisation that was set up in 2016.
+India is a founding member of the multilateral funding agency with the second-highest voting share.
+Currently, India has a 7.65-per cent vote share in the AIIB, while China holds a whopping 26.63-per cent stake in the organisation that was set up in 2016.

 ALSO READ